awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 You can combine keyrings into a multi\-keyring\.
 A *multi\-keyring* is a keyring that consists of one or more individual keyrings of the same or a different type\.
 The effect is like using several keyrings in a series\.
 When you use a multi\-keyring to encrypt data, any of the wrapping keys in any of its keyrings can decrypt that data\.

 When you create a multi\-keyring to encrypt data, you designate one of the keyrings as the *generator keyring*\.
 All other keyrings are known as *child keyrings*\.
 The generator keyring generates and encrypts the plaintext data key\.
 Then, all of the wrapping keys in all of the child keyrings encrypt the same plaintext data key\.
 The multi\-keyring returns the plaintext key and one encrypted data key for each wrapping key in the multi\-keyring\.
 If you create a multi\-keyring with no generator keyring, you can use it to decrypt data, but not to encrypt\.
 If the generator keyring is a [KMS keyring](#use-kms-keyring), the generator key in the AWS KMS keyring generates and encrypts the plaintext key\.
-Then, all additional CMKs in the AWS KMS keyring, and all wrapping keys in all child keyrings in the multi\-keyring, encrypt the same plaintext key\.
+Then, all additional AWS KMS keys in the AWS KMS keyring, and all wrapping keys in all child keyrings in the multi\-keyring, encrypt the same plaintext key\.

 When decrypting, the AWS Encryption SDK uses the keyrings to try to decrypt one of the encrypted data keys\.
 The keyrings are called in the order that they are specified in the multi\-keyring\.
 Processing stops as soon as any key in any keyring can decrypt an encrypted data key\.

-Beginning in [version 1\.7\.*x*](about-versions.md#version-1.7), when an encrypted data key is encrypted under an AWS Key Management Service \(AWS KMS\) keyring \(or master key provider\), the AWS Encryption SDK always passes the key ARN of the CMK wrapping key to the `KeyId` parameter of the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
+Beginning in [version 1\.7\.*x*](about-versions.md#version-1.7), when an encrypted data key is encrypted under an AWS Key Management Service \(AWS KMS\) keyring \(or master key provider\), the AWS Encryption SDK always passes the key ARN of the AWS KMS key to the `KeyId` parameter of the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
 This is an AWS KMS best practice that assures that you decrypt the encrypted data key with the wrapping key you intend to use\.

 To see a working example of a multi\-keyring, see:
 + C: [multi\_keyring\.cpp](https://github.com/aws/aws-encryption-sdk-c/blob/master/examples/multi_keyring.cpp)[]()